Customer Service Week

 - Make a special delivery.
 If your team can’t gather for a break, have team-leaders, supervisors, and managers make special deliveries to each person with a snack, token of appreciation, and words of thanks.

-- Include remote staff by sending celebration boxes with balloons, small gifts, and a photograph of your in-house team.
+Include remote staff by sending celebration boxes with balloons, small gifts, and a photograph of your

 - Incorporate a charitable element into your celebration.
 From fundraising to clothing and canned food drives a give-back activity is great for building team cohesion.